Geometric Effects on Tunneling in Driven Quantum Systems

 In this mapping, the electric field corresponds to magnetic field gradient along the $S^{z}$ axis, and electric current corresponds to spin current.
 Multiferroic materials have been studied by the effective spin models, and the generation of electric shift current by electromagnons~\cite{Morimoto2019PRB} and spin shift current~\cite{Ishizuka2019PRL} have been proposed theoretically.
-The spin version of Rice-Mele model and spin pumping is discussed in Ref.~\cite{Shindou2005JPSJ}. shift current by Floquet theory and Keldysh method~\cite{Morimoto2016SciAdv}
+The spin version of Rice-Mele model and spin pumping is discussed in Ref.~\cite{Shindou2005JPSJ}.